DIY Plumbing: Tricks and Techniques to Resolve Frequent Problems at Home

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are dripping faucets, running toilets clogged drains, and low water pressure.
+The most common plumbing problems include dripping taps and toilets that run blocked drains, and low pressure water.

-You’ll need some essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.
+You will need a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?